janmaaarc/portfolio-website/README.md

 ---

-## About The Project

-This is a fully responsive, single-page portfolio designed to showcase my skills and projects as a Cloud Engineer.
-It features a clean, modern aesthetic with a focus on user experience and technical excellence, both on the front-end and the back-end.

 ### Key Features

 *   **Dynamic Content**: Includes a typing animation, collapsible sections for work experience, and a "view more" feature for certificates.